BoboTiG/python-mss/docs/source/api.rst

     .. method:: close()

         Clean-up method.
 Does nothing by default.
-For more information, see specific implementations:

-            - :meth:`~mss.linux.MSS.close()` for GNU/Linux
-            - :meth:`~mss.windows.MSS.close()` for Windows

         .. versionadded:: 4.0.0